1DSAG/UI5-Best-Practice/docs/odata/v2vsv4.md

 ## NOTE

 Due to the limited feature scope of this version of the SAPUI5 OData V4 model, check that all required features are in place before developing applications.
 Double check the detailed [documentation](https://help.sap.com/viewer/468a97775123488ab3345a0c48cadd8f/1809.000/en-US/e1b625940c104b558e52f47afe5ddb4f.html) of the features, as certain parts of a feature may be missing although you might expect these parts as given.
-Some controls might not work due to small incompatibilities compared to `sap.ui.model.odata.(v2.)ODataModel`, or due to missing features in the model (like tree binding).
+Some controls might not work due to small incompatibilities compared to `sap.ui.model.odata.(v2.)ODataModel`, or due to missing features in the model (like tree binding)  [(2)](#reference2).

 ---

+### References

+<a href="https://sapui5.hana.ondemand.com/sdk/#/topic/abd4d7c7548d4c29ab8364d3904a6d74.html" name="reference1">(1) UI5 Doc: Changes Compared to OData V2 Model</a>
+<a href="https://help.sap.com/docs/SAP_NETWEAVER_AS_ABAP_751_IP/468a97775123488ab3345a0c48cadd8f/5de13cf4dd1f4a3480f7e2eaaee3f5b8.html?version=7.51.9&locale=en-US" name="reference2">(2) SAP Help: OData V4 Model</a>